-In 2016, for example, nearly 40% of companies in advanced manufacturing said they’d experienced at least one breach within the previous 12 months, according to analysis conducted by the Manufacturers Alliance for Productivity and Innovation (MAPI).
-Hackers at the time also had more opportunities to gain access or entry to sensitive data, as between 35% and 45% of respondents said they used mobile apps, sensors, and smart products throughout the course of production.
+In 2016, for example, nearly 40% of companies in advanced manufacturing said they’d experienced at least one breach within the previous 12 months, according to the analysis conducted by the Manufacturers Alliance for Productivity and Innovation (MAPI).
+Hackers also had more opportunities to gain access or entry to sensitive data, as between 35% and 45% of respondents said they used mobile apps, sensors, and intelligent products throughout production.

 Three years later, manufacturers’ supply chains continue to be under attack.
 In 2019 alone, large and small manufacturers experienced the effects of 352 reported cyber incidents and 87 reported breaches, according to Verizon Wireless’ Data Breach Investigations Report.
-That outnumbered other hard hit industries, including retail, transportation, and administrative.
+That outnumbered other hard-hit industries, including retail, transportation, and administrative.

 What is the business impact of cyber incidents and breaches?

 These critical operational technologies can be used against manufacturers, often because they lack the safeguards and embedded security to defend against attacks.
-This has led to an uptick in cyber incidents, impacting supply chains and on time deliveries.
+This has led to an uptick in cyber incidents, impacting supply chains and on-time deliveries.

-The IP Commission 2019 Review states, The United States Trade Representative (USTR) examined China’s industrial policies that call for the “absorption, digestion, and re-innovation of foreign intellectual property” to meet the Made in China 2025 goal of 40% self-sufficiency by 2020 and 70% by 2025.
-Many of China’s means of acquiring IP are not officially written into law but are done in indirect and informal ways that make it difficult to prosecute.
+The I.P.
+Commission 2019 Review states, The United States Trade Representative (USTR) examined China’s industrial policies that call for the “absorption, digestion, and re-innovation of foreign intellectual property” to meet the Made in China 2025 goal of 40% self-sufficiency by 2020 and 70% by 2025.
+Many of China’s means of acquiring I.P. are not officially written into law but are done in indirect and informal ways that make it difficult to prosecute.

 Through means such as investments and cyber intrusion, the Chinese government directs and unfairly facilitates the systematic acquisition of cutting-edge technologies in industries deemed important by state industrial plans.
 The report concludes that China’s acts, policies, and practices are unreasonable because they unfairly target critical U.S. technology with the goal of achieving dominance in strategic sectors.
 These practices harm U.S. innovation and economic competitiveness.

-In February, NAM Director of International Business Policy, Ryan Ong, told the Subcommittee of the Trade Policy Staff Committee, that intellectual property theft has become an industry unto itself.
+In February, NAM Director of International Business Policy, Ryan Ong, told the Subcommittee of the Trade Policy Staff Committee that intellectual property theft had become an industry unto itself.
 Citing a 2017 report from the Commission on the Theft of Intellectual Property, stolen brands, ideas, and inventions sap an estimated $600 billion from the U.S. economy annually.
 That’s up from approximately $300 billion from a similar study done four years ago.

-“The United States has long made vigorous protection of IP rights at home and abroad a cornerstone of our manufacturing competitiveness, but we must do more in the face of these and other challenges,” Ong explained.
+“The United States has long made vigorous protection of I.P. rights at home and abroad a cornerstone of our manufacturing competitiveness, but we must do more in the face of these and other challenges,” Ong explained.
 “It is more critical now than ever before that the United States strongly defend intellectual property and innovation around the world in all available forums.”

-Ong went on to state, “Every day, manufacturers across the country are transforming their operations to achieve greater efficiency, productivity and competitiveness while working to create a better tomorrow.”
+Ong went on to state, “Every day, manufacturers across the country are transforming their operations to achieve greater efficiency, productivity, and competitiveness while working to create a better tomorrow.”

 What cybersecurity risks do manufacturers face?

-Small and large businesses, as well as major metropolitan areas, have been on the receiving end of ransomware attacks in recent years.
-This includes manufacturers as well.
+In recent years, small and large businesses and major metropolitan areas have been on the receiving end of ransomware attacks.
+This list includes manufacturers as well.
 As noted by IndustryWeek, automotive giants Nissan and Renault, pharmaceutical firm Merck, and food manufacturer Mondelez were all affected by ransomware in 2017.

 Analysis of incident response data from X-Force IRIS paints a picture of the devastating effects of these attacks on companies.
 A few of the key findings include: